• Fri. Feb 13th, 2026

 THE BUFFER ZONE

-After the Turkish invasion of Cyprus in 1974, a buffer zone was established across the island.
-This buffer zone, which is also known as the ‘Green Line’, still separates the northern-controlled Turkish part of the island from the Greek-controlled Republic of Cyprus in the south.
-The buffer zone currently splits Ledra Street in two.
-The Ledra Street crossing was opened on April 3rd 2008.
-This allows people to legally cross over from either the north or the south of the island.
+After the Turkish invasion and then occupation of Cyprus in 1974, a buffer zone was established across the island.
+This buffer zone, which is also known as the ‘Green Line’, today still separates the illegal, unrecognised northern-controlled Turkish part of the island from the legal and recognised Greek-controlled Republic of Cyprus in the south.
+This meant that both communities remained separated for a total of 34 years until April 3rd 2008.
+This was when the Ledra Street crossing was established.
+Although the buffer zone still currently splits Ledra Street in two, people can, at least today, legally cross over from either the north or the south of the island.

 Copyright infringement!